yu0307/Fe_Roles/README.md

 | user_password_field | string | Table field name used to store user passwords. | false |
 | user_remember_token_field | string | Table field name used to store user expiration tokens. | false |

+### Permission/Role Management Feature
+This package provides many useful permission/role management features along with the ability to extend management feature.
+Permission/Role management area can be access with URL "/rolemanagement/" or route("Fe_RoleManagement").

+###**Manage user roles and permission is enabled with the use this package jointly with [LaraFrame](https://github.com/yu0307/LaraFrame) and [Fe_Login](https://github.com/yu0307/Fe_Login).**

+## LaraFrame Support
+This package was tailored to work with [LaraFrame](https://github.com/yu0307/LaraFrame).
+- Permission/Role management is easily done through the shared control panel/interface provided by the framework.
+- Permission/Role information can be jointly managed under user profile.
+- Manage user permission and roles made easy with the framework.
+- Outlets are automatically carried into the framework and making permission/role information related management a breeze.